Quiz: When will I get my first period?

 Who is this quiz for?

 The quiz is designed for girls aged over the age of 8 years who have not yet started their periods, but who have started to show some signs of puberty.
-It consists of seven simple questions relating to changes in your body that might indicate your period is on its way.
+It asks seven simple questions relating to changes in your body that might indicate your period is on its way.

 Patient picks for Periods and period problems